 It is very unfortunate that you are among the many people who have recently lost their jobs.
 You do at least have some income with your Social Security benefits, which should provide you with some peace of mind that you are able to meet your essential expenses.

 Although your credit card debt is unsecured debt and the credit card company cannot garnish your Social Security benefits, you may still have options to pay what you owe and keep your credit history from getting any worse than it may already be.
-In a joint effort with the Association of Independent Consumer Credit Counseling Agencies (AICCCA), the National Foundation for Credit Counseling (NFCC) recently announced a new program with credit card issuers that allows many people who would otherwise not qualify to repay their debts in a Debt Management Program (DMP).
+In a joint effort with the Financial Counseling Association of America (FCAA), the National Foundation for Credit Counseling (NFCC) recently announced a new program with credit card issuers that allows many people who would otherwise not qualify to repay their debts in a Debt Management Program (DMP).

 Until you are able to find another job, you must create a spending plan to live on your Social Security benefits alone.
 To do that you will need to make the necessary adjustments to your spending habits to avoid going into the hole each month.
 It sounds from your question like you may be well on your way to accomplishing this goal.
 Keep in mind that “wants” will have to be forgone for “needs” until you can increase your income.